 Weepholes are the gaps left between some bricks in external masonry walls.
-They serve two important purposes:
+Australian Standards require them because they serve two important purposes:

 If weep holes are left unprotected they provide access to the wall cavity for rodents and insects.
 Swarming bees and European Wasps love creating nests in cavities.
 Field mice make a track through the weep holes looking for warmth.
 Snakes, cockroaches and spiders find refuge, and food, in the cavity.
 Down lights, extractor fans and holes for plumbing or electronics become the internal entry point for these unwelcome visitors.

 In desperation many occupants resort to blocking weepholes with any number of materials such as silicon sealants, rolled up paper, plastic, scourer pads, steel wool.
 Even some manufactured weep hole covers, guards and barriers have been designed with holes too small to allow adequate ventilation.
 These 'solutions' that obstruct air-flow to the cavity cause Leaky Building Syndrome which can be difficult and very costly to fix later.